-- Normal wear and tear; - Routine maintenance items, tune ups, adjustments; - Damage caused by negligence or failure to provide proper maintenance and/or storage, as described in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts or accessories not manufactured or approved by BRP which in its reasonable judgement are either incompatible with the Product or adversely affect its operation, performance and durability, or resulting from repairs done by a person that is not an authorized servicing BRP Distributor/ Dealer; - Damage caused by abuse, abnormal use, neglect, racing or operation of the Product on surfaces other than snow, or operation of the Product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from accident, submersion, fire, snow or water ingestion, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the product (see the Operator's Guide); - Damage resulting from rust, corrosion or exposure to the elements; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, transportation expenses, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income; or time missed for downtime experience due to service work. and: - Damage resulting from studs installed on tracks if the installation does not conform to BRP's instructions.
+- Normal wear and tear: - Routine maintenance items, tune ups, adjustments; - Damage caused by negligence or failure to provide proper maintenance and/or storage, as described in the Operator's Guide: - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing BRP Distributor/Dealer; - Damage caused by abuse, abnormal use, neglect, racing or operation of the Product on surfaces other than snow, or operation of the Product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from accident, submersion, fire, snow or water ingestion, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the Product (see the Operator's Guide); - Damage resulting from rust, corrosion or exposure to the elements; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, transportation expenses, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income; or time missed for downtime experience due to service work. - And damage resulting from studs installed on tracks if the installation does not conform to BRP's instructions.